kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-28-anne-clifford-and-thornton.md

   - faith
 ---

-March is Women's History Month and to mark it - like [last year](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-03-01-WHMThorntonandKempe/) - we’ve been bringing you a series of blog posts, this time on Alice Thornton and various other women she can be linked with.
-In this final instalment, Professor Jessica Malay - who is on our project board - compares Thornton with Anne Clifford, who she has worked extensively on.
+March is Women's History Month and to mark it - like [last year](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-03-01-WHMThorntonandKempe/) - we’ve been bringing you a series of blog posts, this time on Alice Thornton and her links to various other women.
+In this final instalment, Jessica Malay, Emeritus Professor of Renaissance Literature at the University of Huddersfield and a member of the Alice Thornton's Books project board, compares Thornton with Anne Clifford, whose writings she has edited and of whom she is presently writing a new biography.

 ## Authority and Power